mirzask/cardi/content/CAD/Exercise ECG.md

   - stresstesting
 ---
 - Involves graded exercise until physical fatigue, limiting chest pain (or discomfort), marked ischemia, or a drop in blood pressure occurs.[^cp]
+- Goal is at least 4-6 minutes of exercise to allow for maximal metabolic demand
+- Ideally, tests should be symptom limited (i.e. not "done" when patient reaches 85% of max-predicted HR)
 - Candidates for exercise ECG are those:[^cp]
 	- without disabling comorbidity (e.g., frailty, marked obesity (BMI >40 kg/m2), [[Peripheral Arterial Disease|PAD]], COPD, or orthopedic limitations) and capable of performing ADLs or able to achieve ≥5 METs *and*
 	- without resting ST-T abnormalities (e.g., >0.5-mm ST depression, [[Left Ventricular Hypertrophy|LVH]], paced rhythm, [[Left Bundle Branch Block|LBBB]], [[Accessory Pathway Conduction|WPW]] pattern, or [[Digoxin|digoxin]] use).